lockwo/qvc_opt_review/README.md

 ## Open Call For Research

 Check out the [CONTRIBUTING.md](https://github.com/lockwo/qvc_opt_review/blob/main/CONTRIBUTING.md) and take on one of the issues (or make your own).
 For more information, see the video:

+## Funding

+This work was generoulsy supported by [Spell](https://spell.ml/) and their [Open Research Grant](https://spell.ml/blog/full-grant-recipient-YPcM3hUAACUAy4px)